ReactionMechanismGenerator/RMG-website/README.md

 # RMG Website - A Django-powered website for RMG

-This repository contains the source code that powers the RMG website, which runs at http://rmg.mit.edu/.
+This repository contains the source code that powers the RMG website, which runs at [RMG - Reaction Mechanism Generator](http://rmg.mit.edu/).
 The RMG website itself uses the [Django](http://www.djangoproject.com/) web framework.

 ## User Setup

 If you only wish to *use* the RMG website, no setup is required!
-Simply point your favorite web browser to http://rmg.mit.edu/ to get started.
+Simply point your favorite web browser to [RMG - Reaction Mechanism Generator](http://rmg.mit.edu/) to get started.
 Some parts of the web site require that Javascript be enabled.

 ## Developer Setup